openeuropa/oe_webtools/modules/oe_webtools_page_feedback/README.md

 * Enabled: Whether the Page Feedback Form is enabled or not.
 * Form ID: The Webtools ID of the corresponding Feedback Form where submissions will be recorded.
+* Survey URL (optional): URL of an external website survey, restricted to `http` / `https` schemes.
+When provided, the floating "Share feedback" button on the page opens a modal that links to this survey.
+The URL may include the literal `{zz}` token (in the path or the query string), which Webtools replaces at runtime with the current page language code — for example `https://example.com/?lang={zz}` or `https://example.com/survey/{zz}`.
+The token is forwarded un-encoded.

 This configuration can be provided using the configuration form (`/admin/config/system/oe_webtools_page_feedback`) by users that were granted with the permission `administer webtools page feedback form` or by providing details in your